Revisit The Rise And Shine Binders

 GRADING

 In the primary grades, students always believe they are being graded, but with the Rise and Shine, it is practice and that’s it.
-I know which students are able to get creative and take things far and which can barely handle the given questions.
-There are some that need accommodations like transfer help with the completed pages near them too.
+I know which students can get creative and take things far and which can barely handle the given questions.
+Some need accommodations like transfer help with the completed pages near them, too.
 It’s always a range of abilities.
 This is not a punitive assignment.
 We don’t lose our recess over not finishing the desired pages.
-Some students arrive 30 minutes before the bell and some arrive just as the bell rings.
+Some students arrive 30 minutes before the bell, and some arrive just as the bell rings.
 For this reason, I don’t stress on binder grading.
 Once students raise their hand to be checked, they are instructed to either correct something or erase the checked pages and put their sock and marker away.
 That’s it!
-To keep motivation high, my upper-grade assistant will randomly give out stamps, stickers, or even just knuckles.
+To keep motivation high, my upper-grade assistant will randomly give out stamps, stickers, or a compliment.

 ADDITIONS TO THE RISE AND SHINE ROUTINE